Statewide government trunked radio systems in Australia: Network Users

+Network Information

+The network is a digital Project 25 (known as P25 or APCO-25) Phase 2 trunked radio system operating in both the VHF and UHF bands.

+End user equipment is supplied by Motorola.

+Encryption is used full time by all Public Safety users and part time for other users.
+TasNetworks and Hydro Tasmania don't use encryption for day to day operations.

 Victorian Government Radio Networks

-Melbourne Metropolitan Radio (MMR)
+Metropolitan Mobile Radio (MMR)

 The Metropolitan Mobile Radio (MMR) service is a Project 25 (APCO-25) Phase 1 radio voice communications system.
 It provides communications over the Greater Metropolitan area supporting Victoria Police, Ambulance Victoria and the Metropolitan Fire and Emergency Services Board.

 The current users are limited to Emergency Services which are: